 Changes in the parent's ownership interest in a subsidiary that do not result in a loss of control are accounted for as equity-settled transactions.

 Basis of consolidation

-In the reporting period January 1 to December 31, 2022, the number of consolidated companies remained unchanged from the consolidated financial statements as of December 31, 2021 at 65.
+In the reporting period of January 1 to December 31, 2023, the number of consolidated companies totaled 65 and thus remained unchanged from the consolidated financial statements as of December 31, 2022.